AxonIQ/reference-guide/axon-framework/tuning/event-snapshots.md

 The `AbstractSnapshotter` provides a basic set of properties that allow you to tweak the way snapshots are created:

-* `EventStore` sets the event store which is used to load past events and store the snapshots.
+* `EventStore` sets the event store, which is used to load past events and store the snapshots.
 This event store must implement the `SnapshotEventStore` interface.
 * `Executor` sets the executor, such as a `ThreadPoolExecutor` that will provide the thread to process actual snapshot creation.
 By default, snapshots are created in the thread that calls the `scheduleSnapshot()` method, which is generally not recommended for production.

 The `AggregateSnapshotter` provides one more property: